Symmetry & Critical Points for Symmetric Tensor Decomposition Problems: Main results

 \section{Main results}

 After a quick review of the setting studied and key related concepts, the introduction continues with a detailed description of the main results.
 We conclude with a brief survey of related work and outline of the structure of the paper.
-Familiarity with basic definitions in real algebraic geometry (e.g., \cite{bochnak2013real}) and group theory (e.g., \cite{fulton1991representation}) is assumed.
-Several \emph{irreducible representations} of $S_d$ are explicitly referred to below (see \pref{sec:sb}); these may be safely skipped without loss of continuity.
-Key ideas and concepts are introduced as needed.
+Some familiarity with real algebraic geometry and group theory is assumed, but otherwise, key ideas and concepts are introduced as needed, with the exception of several \emph{irreducible representations} of $S_d$ that are explicitly referred to below (see \pref{sec:sb}) and may be safely skipped without loss of continuity.
 Proofs are deferred to the appendix.

-We consider the natural (orthogonal) action of $S_k\times S_d$ on the parameter space $M(k,d)$: the first factor permutes rows, the second columns.
-Given a weight matrix $W\in M(k,d)$, the largest subgroup of $S_k\times S_d$ fixing $W$, called the \emph{isotropy group} of $W$, is used as a means of measuring the symmetry of $W$ (see \pref{sec:inv}).
+We consider a natural action of $S_k\times S_d$ on the parameter space $M(k,d)$ (orthogonal): the first factor permutes rows, the second columns.
+Given a weight matrix $W\in M(k,d)$, the largest subgroup of $S_k\times S_d$ fixing $W$ is called the \emph{isotropy group} and is used as a means of measuring the symmetry of $W$ (see \pref{sec:inv}).
 For example, for $k=d$, the isotropy group of the identity matrix is the diagonal subgroup $\Delta S_d \defeq \{(\pi,\pi)~|~\pi\in S_d\}\subseteq S_d\times S_d$.
 In \cite{arjevani2021symmetry}, it was shown that, if $T$ possesses certain invariance properties, $\ploss$ is $S_k\times S_d$-invariant.
-Isotropy groups occurring for critical points obtained by numerical procedures were shown to be \emph{proper} (diagonal) subgroups of $S_k\times S_d$, \emph{breaking the symmetry} of $\ploss$.
-In this work, we use this phenomenon of symmetry breaking to derive sharp analytic results for the optimization landscape associated with $\ploss$.
+An intricate mechanism, connecting the symmetry of adjacent critical points of invariant functions \cite{arjevani2024symmetry}, then dictates the emergence of critical points of $\ploss$ that exhibit \emph{proper} isotropy subgroups \emph{breaking the symmetry} of $S_k \times S_d$, as is verified through numerical and algebraic methods.
+In this work, this phenomenon of symmetry breaking is employed to derive sharp analytic results for the optimization landscape associated with $\ploss$.
 More specifically,

-\begin{itemize}[leftmargin=*] \item We formalize the invariance properties of a large class of optimization problems, subsuming ones associated with symmetric tensor decomposition and two-layer ReLU networks, and show their use in studying families of critical points, emphasizing large isotropy~groups.
+\begin{itemize}[leftmargin=*] \item The invariance properties of a broad class of optimization problems are formalized, encompassing those associated with symmetric tensor decomposition and two-layer ReLU networks.
+These properties enable a detailed study of symmetric critical points, particularly ones exhibiting large isotropy groups.